ology/techn.ology.net/blog/2021/03/20/tape-loop-simulation-with-midi-perl/index.markdown

   - software
 ---

-Recently I was inspired by the Brian Eno section of [this generative music presentation](https://teropa.info/loop/#/airports) (right arrow or space-bar moves ahead in the presentation), which describes Eno's tape-loop setup.
+Recently I was inspired by the Brian Eno section of [this generative music presentation](https://teropa.info/loop/#/airports) (right arrow or space-bar moves forward), which describes Eno's tape-loop setup.

 ---